DHTMLX/gantt-docs/data/desktop/working_calendars.md

 });
 ~~~

-- use the **resource_calendars** configuration option to specify the object that will contain the config of the new task property.
+- use the api/gantt_resource_calendars_config.md configuration option to bind calendars to a task property.
+In the example below we create a "user" property and assign calendars to different users:

 ~~~js
 gantt.config.resource_calendars = {